AyeCode/userswp/readme.txt

 == Changelog ==

 = 1.2.1.9 =
-* Oxygen editor compatibility - ADDED
+* Oxygen editor and other known page builder plugins compatibility - ADDED

 = 1.2.1.8 =
 * Custom field should auto generate key from title if key is not provided - FIXED